Juniperus communis

 JUNIPER

-In ancient times juniper sprigs were thrown into a fire to protect against evil spirits and ward of the plague.
 Although it is anyone's guess how effective it was against either, Juniper today is known as a strong diuretic, depurative and uterine stimulant.

-Native Americans were known to use Juniper berries to treat urinary tract infections and as a female contraceptive.
-It has also been used internally for problems of the digestive system, easing colic and functional support of the stomach, as well as externally for arthritis, gout and rheumatic conditions.
+Juniper has also been used internally for problems of the digestive system, easing colic and functional support of the stomach, as well as externally for arthritis, gout and rheumatic conditions.

 The berries of the Juniper plant contain between 1-2% of volatile (essential) oil, which consists of more than 60 chemical constituents, including a-pinene, b-pinene, cineole, myrcene and sabinene, as well as some tannins, diterpines, sugars, resin and vitamin C.